zoom-c/docs/trezor-user/enteringyourpin.rst

 .. important:: When you are setting up your TREZOR for the first time, you'll have to enter your new PIN twice.
 Notice that the numbers shown on TREZOR change between the entries.

-You'll then need to enter this same PIN each time you process the first transaction of each session.
+You'll then need to enter this same PIN each time you are about the do the first transaction using your freshly plugged-in TREZOR.

 Now that you've entered your PIN you can move on to :doc:`Filling out your recovery card <fillingoutyourrecoverycard>`.